Jenni L. Ivins

 Art of Business & Community Project

-I am facilitating two projects in the Cardinia Shire What’s On Cardinia Festival, which is pairing businesses and artists to deliver four weeks of fun activities throughout the month of February 2022.
+I facilitated two projects in the Cardinia Shire What’s On Cardinia Festival, which paired businesses and artists in the delivery of four weeks of fun activities throughout the month of February 2022.

-Each week a different business will be my host, introducing me to the neighbourhood as I make a mind drawing of the business, community and natural environment that surrounds their venue.
+Each week, I was hosted by a different business, that introduced me to the neighbourhood as I made a mind drawing of the business, community and natural environment that surrounds their venue.

-Local people will submit ideas and photos for me to reference in the drawing.
-I am looking forward to hearing about what is treasured in each area of Cardinia Shire.
+Local people submited ideas and photos for me to reference in the drawing.
+I enjoyed hearing stories of what people treasure in Cardinia Shire.

-They can visit the venue to give me their suggestions, or they can post pictures and ideas in the A Part Together Facebook group.
+Participants made suggestions at each venue, or posted pictures and ideas in the A Part Together Facebook group.
 I started the group when making a board game (with the same name) about the shire during the longest Covid lockdown in 2020.

-Like the board game, the ABC Project mind drawings will be published by Star News Group, so readers can look for their ideas in the completed drawings – and my iconic little 4-leafed clover.
+Like the board game, the ABC Project mind drawings were published by Star News Group, so readers could look for their ideas in the completed drawings – and my iconic little 4-leafed clover.